-- Build a model (e.g. Bayes' net) where both the label and features are random variables - Instantiate any observed features - Query for the distribution of the label conditioned on the features
+- Build a model (e.g. Bayes' net) where both the output label and input features are random variables - Instantiate any observed features - Query for the distribution of the label conditioned on the features

 Challenges

 - What structure should the BN have? - How should we learn its parameters?